Ausable River - New York - Fishing

 The fast, rocky West Branch is born anew below Wilmington Dam.
 Immediately below the dam, a long stretch of productive pocket water awaits the angler.
 Nearly all the eddies behind boulders produce trout, and this is some of the best dry fly water on the river.
 This is the perfect place for attractor dries, and the local favorite, the Ausable Wulff, seems to work better than anything else.
 There are many brown trout in this area, including some large fish.
 Brook and rainbow trout can also be found in respectable numbers.
 Anglers wanting to fish this productive area should use the parking area just above Wilmington Dam, and work their way downstream.

-Easy access isn't available for several downstream to the mill dam at Ausable Forks.
+Easy access isn't available for several miles downstream to the mill dam at Ausable Forks.
 Anglers can park at the mill dam, and fish upstream in the mill pond for large trout.
 This pond produces best in spring and fall, but summer fishing can be good unless water temperatures are above 70 degrees.
 Anglers can also choose to fish the final mile of the West Branch below the dam.
 This fast, rocky portion of stream has a good fish population, and is overlooked by visiting anglers.
 The fish population is dominated by browns and rainbows, although some smallmouth bass start showing up this far downstream.

 A few words should be said about the Ausable's two other branches, the East Branch and the Main Stem.
 While neither of these rivers can compare to the West Branch, both support solid trout populations throughout much of the year.
 The East Branch is probably the more attractive of the two.
 This quiet river winds it's way through a beautiful mountain valley.
 It looks like it belongs in Montana, not New York.
 The stream courses from slow, shallow pools to fast moving but still gentle pocket water.
 From April to mid-June each year, this stream can provide anglers with an excellent experience.
 The East Branch is an excellent dry fly river at this time, producing good hatches and good numbers of brown, rainbow, and brook trout to take the flies.
 As an added advantage, the East Branch is rarely if ever crowded, so you are likely to enjoy this wonderful fishing in solitude.
 And again in the fall, the river produces good dry fly fishing and good trout.
 The stream would indeed be perfect were it not for mid-summer.
 Those same shallow flats that provide excellent May dry fly fishing allow the stream to warm up quite quickly, to the point where fishing is unproductive and unethical.
 The trout move up into the cool tributaries as soon as the water temperatures rise into the 70s, and don't come back until they drop into the 60s.
 The few fish that remain in the river during the mid-summer are lethargic and extremely stressed, hardly a sporting quarry.
 But when the water temperatures do cool, usually in early to mid-September, and the fish do move back into the river, the wise dry fly fisherman will be down on the East Branch of the Ausable, around Keene Valley, waiting.